BESPlaybook/BESPlaybook/docs/ux/3-3-2-2-scenarios.md

 - Be willing to explore highly specific scenarios.
 Unexpected insights come from examining how your users’ behaviors and needs change as their context does.

-## Resources
+## Resource

-When It Comes To Personas, The Real Value Is In The Scenarios – UIE
+- When It Comes To Personas, The Real Value Is In The Scenarios [https://articles.uie.com/when-it-comes-to-personas-the-real-value-is-in-the-scenarios](https://articles.uie.com/when-it-comes-to-personas-the-real-value-is-in-the-scenarios)